ARTIQ Real-Time I/O concepts

 ttl.off()

-The seamless handover of the timeline (cursor and events) across kernels and experiments implies that a kernel can exit long before the events it has submitted have been executed.
-Generally, this is preferable: it frees up resources to the next kernel and allows work to be carried on from kernel to kernel without interruptions.
+It should be carefully noted that, to enable this kind of seamless handover, k1 exits well before all its delays have passed.
+In fact, a kernel is permitted to exit before any events it has submitted are executed.
+This is generally preferable: it frees up resources to the next kernel and allows work to be carried on without interruptions.

-However, as a result, no guarantees are made about the state of the system when a new kernel enters.
-Slack may be positive, negative, or zero; input channels may be filled to overflowing, or empty; output channels may contain events currently being executed, contain events scheduled for the far future, or contain no events at all.
-Unexpected negative slack can cause RTIOUnderflows.
-Unexpected large positive slack may cause a system to appear to ‘lock’, as all its events are scheduled for a distant future and the CPU must wait for the output buffers to empty to continue.
+However, on the other hand, no guarantees are made about the state of the RTIO system when a new kernel enters.
+Slack may be positive, negative, or zero.
+Input channels might be filled to overflowing, or empty.
+Output channels might contain events still being executed, or scheduled to execute in the far future, or no events at all.
+Unexpected negative slack can cause RTIOUnderflow exceptions.
+Unexpected large positive slack can make a system appear ‘locked’, as all its events are scheduled for a distant future and the CPU stalls waiting for buffers to be emptied.

-As a result, when beginning a new experiment in an uncertain context, we often want to clear the RTIO FIFOs and initialize the timeline cursor to a reasonable point in the near future.
-The method artiq.coredevice.core.Core.reset() (self.core.reset()) is provided for this purpose.
-The example idle kernel implements this mechanism.
+As a result, when beginning a new experiment, we often want to clear the RTIO FIFOs and initialize the timeline cursor to a reasonable point in the near future.
+The method core.reset() is provided for this purpose.

-On the other hand, if a kernel exits while some of its events are still waiting to be executed, there is no guarantee made that the events in question ever will be executed (as opposed to being flushed out by a subsequent core reset).
-If a kernel should wait until all its events have been executed, use the method wait_until_mu() with a timestamp after (or at) the last event:
+Correspondingly, if a kernel exits while some of its events are still waiting to be executed, there is no guarantee made that the events in question ever will be executed (as opposed to being flushed out by a subsequent core reset).
+If a kernel should wait until all its events have been executed, use the method core.wait_until_mu() with a timestamp after (or at) the last event:

 In many cases, now_mu() will return an appropriate timestamp: